ercs3000/Fake-Virus_enziminas.exe/README.md

 # Fake-Virus_enziminas.exe
-A fake virus that does no damage.
+A fake lightweight virus that does no damage.
 This project demonstrates the use of GDI+ in C++ to create various visual effects on the screen, such as color tints, sepia filters, glitches, disco effects, deep fry effects, flickering, screen shaking, and more.
 The application runs these effects in a random order to create a chaotic visual experience.

 ## Features